 We’ve now moved into the dry-ish world of options.
 Pulp Culture‘s fermented juice combined with some functional ingredients is a bit like Kin’s club-hopping cousin, in its matte tall can and predictable 99-calorie, sugar-free options.
 It has 4.9% alcohol by volume.
 The distinctions between Pulp Culture’s varieties such as Hustle, Relax, and Restore are, let’s say, subtle (I enjoyed Relax for this story).
 The effervescence is welcome, with a nice sourness that makes Pulp Culture eminently quaffable as the drink plays kind of like a hard kombucha.

-Danish brand Empirical makes stylish lower-alcohol spirits with exotic ingredients in two varieties, which are sold in cool cans.
-Both Can 01 (10% ABV) and Can 02 (8%) are crisp and carbonated, leading with fruit—gooseberry and sour cherry, respectively—and then giving you something to talk about with the curious insertion of toasted birch (Can 01) and pine cone (Can 02).
-Both drink like a forager’s spin on the classic Belgium lambic fruit beer.
+Danish brand Empirical makes stylish lower-alcohol spirits with exotic ingredients in two varieties.
+Can 01 (10% ABV) and Can 02 (8%) is crisp and carbonated, leading with fruit—gooseberry, to be exact—and then giving you something to talk about with the curious insertion of toasted birch.
+It drinks like a forager’s spin on the classic Belgium lambic fruit beer.
 Try it just for the story!

 Drinking Haus aperitifs for your Dry January is akin to getting just a little bit wet when you go swimming.
 Its varieties average 18% or 20% alcohol by volume, which is 50% less than what you’ll typically find in alcoholic spirits but still a lot more than, well, zero.
 No wonder then that Haus drinks were far and away the most drinkable and sophisticated of my Dry January journey.
 I tried two options: The Spiced Cherry leads with the sweetness of a Rainier in late June, with frisky hints of anise in step shortly thereafter.
 The Ginger Yuzu looks luxe in the glass—the color of liquid gold—with warm, clear ginger notes and a hint of the yuzu on the nose.
 Perfect for a cold night and worth a second glass.
 My wife enjoyed it so much that she had a third and reported the next day that that was a bridge too far.
 What’s fun about that?